jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-scontrol.md

 ### **Update Jobs**

-You can update many aspects of pending jobs, fewer for running jobs.
+You can update many aspects of pending jobs, (fewer for running jobs).
 What follows is only a sample!!!
 Click [here](https://slurm.schedmd.com/scontrol.html#lbAH) for the complete list.

+It can be to your benefit to update existing pending jobs rather than `scancel` them and re-submit them.
+For example, jobs accrue priority points as they sit waiting in the queue.
+Those points are lost if you cancel the job.

-You can find the commands necessary to add a QOS to your job specification or to update a pending job in our [QOS document](../slurm/qos.md).
+You can find the commands necessary to add a Quality of Service attribute to a pending job in our [QOS document](../slurm/qos.md).

 #### **Pending Jobs**